 CITES Protected Species Travel Tips

 The recent Obama Administration effort to increase restrictions on travel and trade in African Elephant ivory has placed a new focus on long-existing, but largely unimplemented permitting rules for international travel with instruments that contain endangered species material.
 Those rules are contained in the Convention on International Trade in Endangered Species, otherwise known as CITES (SIGH-tees).
-It is unclear when U.S. Customs officials will expect instruments crossing borders to be accompanied by permits.
 Before embarking on the permit process, it is critical to understand as much as possible about the rules and limitations that apply to travel with permits.
 Following are tips for becoming familiar with these rules.

 - Know what material is in your instruments.
 Permits are required for the most highly-protected material found in musical instruments, listed in Appendix I of the Convention on International Trade in Endangered Species.
-The most common Appendix I species found in musical instruments are Asian elephant ivory, African elephant ivory, sea turtle shell, and Brazilian rosewood.
+While the most common Appendix I species found in musical instruments are Asian elephant ivory, African elephant ivory, sea turtle shell, and Brazilian rosewood, it is important to be aware of any plant or animal material an instrument may contain.
+For instance, monitor lizard and whale bone may be found in certain bows.
 If your instrument does not contain Appendix I material, CITES permits are not required for travel.

 Bookmark this Resource Page from Fish & Wildlife specifically created for musical instruments.

 See this Overview Fact Sheet on use of plants and wildlife in musical instruments.

 Visit the CITES checklist – an online resource that contains CITES-listed species based on Appendix, country, or other criteria.

 In addition to species protected by CITES, it is important to consider the additional rules for species protected under the U.S. Endangered Species Act.